Tony DeVito: Ring of Honor (2002–2005)

 In April 2002, DeVito joined the nascent Ring of Honor promotion, where he formed a tag team with his long-time friend Loc known as the "Carnage Crew".
 The Carnage Crew was later expanded to include Masada, and then again to include Justin Credible.
 Credible left ROH in 2004, while Masada became a villain by betraying DeVito and Loc on May 22, 2004.

 DeVito and Loc feuded with Special K, then with B. J. Whitmer and Dan Maff.
 After Maff left ROH, they began feuding with Whitmer and his new partner, Jimmy Jacobs.
 The Carnage Crew defeated Whitmer and Jacobs for the ROH Tag Team Championship on July 9, 2005, but lost it to Whitmer and Jacobs on July 23, 2005.

 DeVito made his final appearances with Ring of Honor in September 2005.

-Late career (2005–present)
+Late career (2005–2025)

 DeVito left Ring of Honor in June 2005 and went into semi-retirement, making occasional appearances on the independent circuit.

 DeVito made two appearances with World Wrestling Entertainment (formerly the World Wrestling Federation) in mid-2006.
 On the June 20, 2006 episode of ECW on Sci Fi, DeVito appeared as Macho Libre (a parody reference to both Jack Black's titular character from the film Nacho Libre and "Macho Man" Randy Savage), losing to The Sandman in a squash match.
 On the July 4 episode of ECW on Sci Fi, DeVito reappeared as a faux preacher who verbally rallied against ECW until being attacked and chased from ringside by The Sandman.

 On November 15, 2016, DeVito opened his own wrestling school.
-He had previously trained many wrestlers, including Bobby Fish.
+He retired from ring competition on December 27, 2025.